Budapest World Minesweeper Championship 2006 (Meeting Results)

 The 3rd World Minesweeper Championship took place on 25th February 2006 at Corvinus University in Budapest within the Department of Information Systems.
 The competition was organised for the second time by Gergely Nagy.
 A Nonosweeper tournament was held in the morning with the Minesweeper tournament in the afternoon split into two sessions.
 The first session allowed 1 hour for Intermediate and 1 hour for Expert with the second session giving the best players 1 more hour to improve their best 6 Intermediate and 6 Expert scores.
 Budapest 2006 was the first tournament to award trophies and Roman Gammel, the top ranked player from Russia, won the tournament.

-Please Log In to view photos.
+Please log in to view images.